Hidden ferromagnetism of centrosymmetric antiferromagnets: Introduction

 However, there is another important symmetry, $\mathcal{I}$, which was highlighted in Turov's definition of ``centrosymmetric antiferromagnetism'', but somewhat overshadowed by other symmetry properties in the modern developments of altermagnetism.
 Then, which symmetry is more important, for instance for the emergence of AHE in AFM substances: $\{ \mathcal{T} \mathcal{C}|{\bf t} \}$ or $\mathcal{I}$?

 In our recent work, dealing with the minimal one-orbital model, where the spin-orbit (SO) interaction replicates the form of Dzyaloshinskii-Moriya (DM) interactions in the noncentrosymmetric bonds~\cite{Dzyaloshinskii_weakF,Moriya_weakF}, we have argues that the altermagnetic splitting of bands does not play a key role in AHE and orbital magnetism~\cite{arXiv2025}.
 Namely, $\mathcal{T}$ can be broken even when the AFM bands are spin-degenerate.
 Similar behaviour has been found in a more sophisticated multi-orbital model for AFM $\kappa$-type organic conductors and orthorhombically distorted perovskites~\cite{NakaOrganic,Naka2022}.
-Furthermore, we have argued that the fundamental symmetry of such AFM state is $\{ \mathcal{S}| {\bf t} \}$, which combines the spin flip $\mathcal{S} = i\hat{\sigma}_{y}$ ($\hat{\sigma}_{y}$ being the Pauli matrix) with the lattice shift ${\bf t}$ connecting the antiferromagnetically coupled sublattices.
-This means that the eigenvectors for the spin states $\sigma = \pm$ differ only by a phase factor, which guarantees that (i) the spin bands are degenerate and (ii) the contributions of these bands to the anomalous Hall conductivity are equal to each other and, instead of the partial cancellation, which would occur in regular ferromagnets, we have an \emph{addition} of such contributions~\cite{arXiv2025}.
+Furthermore, we have argued that the fundamental symmetry of such AFM state is $\{ \mathcal{S}| {\bf t} \}$, which combines the $180^{\circ}$ rotation of spins $\mathcal{S} = i\hat{\sigma}_{y}$ ($\hat{\sigma}_{y}$ being the Pauli matrix) with the lattice shift ${\bf t}$, connecting antiferromagnetically coupled sublattices.
+This means that the eigenvectors for the spin states $\uparrow$ and $\downarrow$ differ only by a phase factor, which guarantees that (i) the spin bands are degenerate and (ii) the contributions of these bands to the anomalous Hall conductivity are equal to each other and, instead of the partial cancellation, which would occur in regular ferromagnets, we have an \emph{addition} of such contributions~\cite{arXiv2025}.
+The situation is fundamentally different from the $\mathcal{IT}$ symmetry realized in magnetoelectric materials~\cite{DzyaloshinskiiME,TurovBook,TurovUFN}, where the bands are also degenerate, but the contributions of these bands to AHE cancel each other~\cite{ChenNiuMacDonald}.

-The time-reversal operation itself is the combination of $\mathcal{S}$ and the complex conjugation $K$, $\mathcal{T}=\mathcal{S}K$.
-Therefore, if the microscopic Hamiltonian is complex, the operation $\{ \mathcal{S}| {\bf t} \}$ is not the same as $\{ \mathcal{T}| {\bf t} \}$, which is expected for the regular antiferromagnets.
-That is why the spin degeneracy can exist even though the time-reversal symmetry is broken.
-Strictly speaking, the spin degeneracy in this case is \emph{not} the Kramers' degeneracy, because the latter implies that the system is invariant under $\mathcal{T}$, which is not the case here.
+The time-reversal operation is the combination of $\mathcal{S}$ and the complex conjugation $K$: $\mathcal{T}=\mathcal{S}K$.
+Therefore, if the microscopic Hamiltonian is complex, the symmetry operation $\{ \mathcal{S}| {\bf t} \}$ is not the same as $\{ \mathcal{T}| {\bf t} \}$, which is expected for regular antiferromagnets.
+That is why the spin degeneracy can exist even when the time-reversal symmetry is broken.
+The spin degeneracy in this case is \emph{not} the Kramers' degeneracy, because the latter implies that the system is $\mathcal{T}$-invariant, which is obviously not the case here.